Yanndd1/rewheel/Readme.md

 - `mileage` - (optional) lifetime odometer reading in miles

 #### `removeBmsIdCheck`
 Resolves Error 22 by removing the BMS serial ID check.
-Tested against 5046 on a Pint.

 #### `convertRedwoodToSequoia`
 Converts the Pint's Redwood riding mode into the XR's Sequoia riding mode.
-Tested against 5046 on a Pint.

 #### `convertSkylineToDelirium`
 Converts the Pint's Skyline riding mode into the XR's Delirium riding mode.
-Tested against 5046 on a Pint.

 #### `convertPintModesToXRModes`
 Converts the Pint's Pacific and Elevated riding modes into the XR's Mission and Elevated riding modes.
-Tested against 5046 on a Pint.

 #### `increasePintAggressiveness`
 Increases the base level aggressiveness for the Pint to match the XR (potentially affects speed?).